Stratio/stratio-connector-mongodb/README.md

 ## How to use Stratio Connector-MongoDB ##

-Requirements, installation and use of the connector can be found in [about.rst] (<https://github.com/Stratio/stratio-connector-mongodb/blob/branch-0.5/doc/src/site/sphinx/about.rst>)
+Requirements, installation and use of the connector can be found [here] (<http://docs.stratio.com/modules/stratio-connector-mongodb/0.5/index.html>)

-There also exists a [First Steps] (<https://github.com/Stratio/stratio-connector-mongodb/blob/branch-0.5/doc/src/site/sphinx/First_Steps.rst>) document where through an easy example the main features of this connector are illustrated.
+There also exists a [First Steps] (<http://docs.stratio.com/modules/stratio-connector-mongodb/0.5/First_Steps.html>) document where through an easy example the main features of this connector are illustrated.

 # License #